 The time frame for contesting a trust varies from state to state.
 The range can be anywhere from a few months to a few years.
 Missing the deadline for challenging a trust will completely block the objecting party from successfully filing a contest.

 Furthermore, some states, including Ohio, allow residents to establish their estate plan’s validity before death.
-This enables people to validate and confirm their estate planning decisions while still defending them in person.
+This enables people to validate and confirm their estate planning decisions while defending them in person.
 This makes potential future challenges more difficult.

 Each state has specific requirements for how a trust must be signed to be valid.
 For example, a trust that is not written entirely by hand must be signed in front of two witnesses who meet specific requirements.
 Most trusts are written with an estate planner’s assistance, so this is usually not a problem, but it pays to be sure all signature requirements are met.

 Undue influence can mean more than nagging or verbal threats.
-It must be extreme enough that it causes the person planning their estate to change their plans specifically to favor the undue influencer.
+It must be extreme enough that it causes the person planning their estate to change their plans to favor the undue influencer.

-It’s not unreasonable to assume that any trust established by the recently deceased was one signed in an attorney’s office and is valid.
+It’s not unreasonable to assume that any trust established by the recently deceased was signed in an attorney’s office and is valid.

 Unfortunately, this is not always the case.

-If you’re looking to make sure an estate plan is challenge-proof or need to know how to defend an existing trust from a contest, you should acquire qualified, experienced help.
 Let our experts help you navigate the laws surrounding trust and estate planning for your state.
 There is no reason to go it alone when you have options for guidance and representation available.